dontworryjohn/aws-bootcamp-cruddur-2023/journal/week1.md

 (Please refer to the Share responsability diagram on the journal Week0.md).

 ### **Docker Components**
 ![Docker Component](https://docs.docker.com/engine/images/architecture.svg)

-Client is basically is installed your docker locally Server is the location where is running the container
+- Client is basically is installed your docker locally (build, pull, run features)
+- Server is the location where is running the container

+Registry is a location of the images available on internet (an exampple is docker hub). you could have a private registry inside of your organisation.

 #### **Security Best Practice**
 - Keep Host & Docker Updated to latest security patches.